someodd/waffle/README.md

 Gopher client because the default `gopher` client in Ubuntu was lacking and I wanted to provide fixes and improvements.

+Special thanks to @Garmelon for mentoring me through all of this.

 ## Try it out!

 Compile it with `stack build` and then try it out with